Skip to Main Content

 • Ask for ways to expand a topic into new research directions

-• Ask for suggestions to improve your writing or find weak spots in your research
+• Ask for suggestions to improve your writing--such as grammar or tone--or to find weak spots in your research

-All of these methods are useful in developing your research topic using ChatGPT or another generative AI tool.
-Notice that ChatGPT can be ethically used in these ways that occur throughout the research process.
+All of these methods are useful in developing your research topic using a chat-enabled Large Language Model (LLM) or other generative AI tools.
+Notice that these tools can be ethically used in ways that support the entire research process.

-What are ways to use ChatGPT (or other generative AI) that should be avoided?
+What are ways to use LLM-enabled chatbots or search engines that should be avoided?

 • Asking the bot to write all or part of an essay